core-wg/oscore/draft-ietf-core-object-security.md

 If the server receives a request without kid_context from a client with which no security context is established, then the server responds with a 4.01 Unauthorized error message with diagnostic payload containing the string "Security context not found".
 This could be the result of the server having lost its security context or that a new security context has not been successfully established, which may be a trigger for the client to run this procedure.

 # Test Vectors

 This appendix includes the test vectors for different examples of CoAP messages using OSCORE.
+Given a set of inputs, OSCORE defines how to set up the Security Context in both the client and the server.

 ## Test Vector 1: Key Derivation with Master Salt {#key-der-tv-ms}

-Given a set of inputs, OSCORE defines how to set up the Security Context in both the client and the server.
+In this test vector, a Master Salt of 8 bytes is used.
 The default values are used for AEAD Algorithm and KDF.

 ### Client